YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/15-integration/07-webservice-apps/README.md

 Authorization: Basic cGFydG5lcjpwYXJ0bmVy
 ```

-The key is generated after the application is created, and it can be copied to the clipboard by clicking the <span class="fas fa-copy u-cursor-pointer"></span> button.
+The key is generated after the application is created, and it can be copied to the clipboard by clicking the <kbd><span class="fas fa-copy u-cursor-pointer"></span></kbd> button.

 ![WebserviceStandard-api-key.jpg](WebserviceStandard-api-key.jpg)